 2. Ratchet and Clank

 There are few series that I love as much as Ratchet and Clank, so it’s understandable that I really enjoyed my time with the newest entry.
 A Crack in Time was my first platinum trophy, Into the Nexus was my fifth, and this game is my ninth.
 This new game feels like a return to the series roots.
 That makes sense — because it’s a literal re-imagining of the first game — but you know what I mean.
 It’s just complete fun on every level.
 The core shooting and platforming feel fantastic, and there’s a wide array of crazy weapons to keep things interesting.
 The game is also completely stunning — it looks like you’re playing a Pixar movie.

 However, I do have two gripes with the game.
 The first is relatively minor, and has to do with Clank’s little side missions.
-In a game like A Crack in Time, Clank’s puzzle solving sections were some of my favorite moments, but in Ratchet and Clank, things just don’t feel as special or challenging.
+In a game like A Crack in Time, Clank’s puzzle solving sections were some of my favorite moments, but in Ratchet and Clank, the on rails “running toward the screen” sections don’t feel as special or challenging.
 Then there’s the story.
 This game is based on the movie, and it shows.
 The game takes cutscenes and plot elements from the movie, and it sort of feels like it’s only telling half of a story.
 Still, I loved the game enough to play through twice and get the platinum trophy, and I had a smile on my face the entire time.
 You can learn more in my review and see how the game holds up amongst its peers in my ranking of every game in the series.